Homological percolation on a torus: plaquettes and permutohedra: Surjectivity

 \end{proof}

-Now it suffices to check the irreducibility of the homology of the torus as a representation of the point symmetry group of each lattice, which we do separately.
-We begin with the case of the permutohedral lattice $A_d^{*}$ whose point symmetry group is the symmetric group $S_{d+1}.$
+Now it suffices to check the irreducibility of the homology of the torus as a representation of the point symmetry group of the cubical complex structure, which we recall is the group of symmetries that fix the origin.
+The point symmetry group on the $\T_N^d$ is the same as the point symmetry group of $\Z^d.$ It is the subgroup of $O(N)$ generated by the permutations of the coordinate directions and reflections which reverse a coordinate direction.
+This is known as the hyperoctahedral group and can be written as $W_d = S_2 \wr S_d,$ where $\wr$ denotes the wreath product.

-\begin{Proposition} Let $F$ be a field, $d>0,$ and $1\leq k\leq d-1.$ $H_k(\bf{T}^d_N;F)$ is an irreducible representation of $S_{d+1}$ if and only if $\mathrm{char}\paren{F} \nmid d+1.$ \end{Proposition}
+\begin{Proposition} Let $\F$ be a field, $d>0,$ and $1\leq i\leq d-1.$ $H_i(\T^d_N;\F)$ is an irreducible representation of $W_d$ if and only if $\mathrm{char}\paren{\F} \neq 2.$ \end{Proposition}